oxidecomputer/maghemite/docs/bgp-architecture.md

 **Key Fields**:
 - `conn`: Wrapped TCP socket (Arc<Mutex> for shared ownership and thread-safety)
-- `creator`: Records whether connection was initiated by Dispatcher (inbound) or Connector (outbound)
+- `direction`: Records whether connection was initiated by peer (inbound) or the local system (outbound)
 - `connection_clock`: Per-connection timers that expire and send FSM events

 **Lifecycle**: